douxxu/TreeGenerator/README.md

    ```
    npm install -g @douxx/treegenerator
    ```
-4. TreeCreator is now installed globally on your system.
+4. TreeGenerator is now installed globally on your system.
 You can run it using the command:
    ```
    tree <path>
    ```